 Ready to make the switch to a more modern performance management approach?

 Organizations that update their process have a lot to gain.
-In this article we cover 7 great reasons to modernize your own performance management process.
+In this article we cover seven benefits of performance management.
+These tips should give you all the reasons you need to modernize your own performance management process.

 1. More Frequent Feedback

 Modern performance management strategies increase the frequency of the feedback employees receive.
 Whether it’s quarterly check-ins, project-based reviews, continuous feedback or frequent goal setting; when managers and employees are meeting more often good things happen.

 Frequent feedback means that employee performance becomes a year-round conversation rather than just for the month before and after an annual review.
 It also keeps feedback relevant to the moment.
 It probably doesn’t make sense for employees to be guided for 12 months by one conversation?

 Most organizations are faster and more agile than they ever have before.
 It’s important that performance management keeps up.

 Modern approaches don’t just increase the frequency of feedback, they also increase the sources of feedback.

 Downward, self, upward, peer and external feedback all help to clarify the picture of employee performance.
 Employees are more to your organization than a relationship with one other person.

 Also, relying too heavily on a single point of feedback can make it hard to identify biased data.